Your browser does not support javascript

 Do I need to be identified as a funeral service intern?

-Yes, a funeral service intern shall be identified to the public as a funeral service intern in a titled used, name tag worn, and any correspondence or communication in which the intern’s name is used.
+Yes, a funeral service intern must be identified to the public as a funeral service intern in any correspondence or communication in which the intern’s name is used, by the title they use, and on any name tag or other form of identification worn when serving in this function.

 (18VAC65-40-130)

-I completed a 3,000 hour internship with 25 funerals and 25 embalmings as a funeral service intern.
+I completed a 2,000-hour internship with twenty-five (25) funerals and twenty-five (25) embalmings as a funeral service intern.
 I opted to become licensed as an embalmer only.
 Can I use my previous internship hours to satisfy the requirements to become a full funeral service licensee?

 Where can I perform my internship?